Hit Record — Course Admin

 Important

-CapCut and InShot both add a watermark by default.
-Always look for "export without watermark" — it's usually there, just not the default button.
+• CapCut and InShot both add a watermark by default.
+Always look for "export without watermark" — it's usually there.

-Export to camera roll first, then upload manually to TikTok or Instagram so you can write your caption and choose your cover.
+• Export to camera roll first, then upload manually to TikTok or Instagram so you can write your caption and choose your cover image.

 App Guide